typed-client

 File Purpose

-openapi.yaml Tiny five-endpoint Items API.
-Covers query, path, and header params, required body fields, and a 422 problem response.
-Same spec as client-test/.
+openapi.yaml Tiny seven-operation Items API.
+Covers query, path, and header params, required body fields, streamed CSV export/import, and a 422 problem response.

 client/ Generator outputtypes.gen.go (typed structs) + client.gen.go (typed *Client with one method per operation).
 Committed; regenerate via go generate.